By Xavier Collantes

 ENTRYPOINT ["/bin/bash", "-c", "myscript.sh \"my string arg\"", "--"]

-is added so Bash will not interpret the text after it as arguments
+since bash -c only takes one argument as a string.-- is added so Bash will not interpret the text after it as arguments

 for Bash.1FROM node:16 AS myIntermediaryBuild